Knowledge is distributed — so knowledge systems must be too

 Privacy

-Swiss or EU-based privacy-enhancing digital and data infrastructure ensuring GDPR/CCPA-compliance
+Swiss or EU-based infrastructure with privacy-enhancing defaults and GDPR/CCPA compliance

 Search